samtron1412/docs/english/en-writing.md

 - You just write without stopping.
 If you get stuck for words, you write "I am looking for something to say" or repeat words until you think of something.

 #### Questioning
+You generate ideas and details by asking as many questions as you can think of about your subject.
+Such question include Why?
+When?
+Where?
+Who?
+How?
+In what ways?

 #### Clustering